ncp38/cs142-s24/labs/lab2/index.md

 ### Getting started

 1. Start IntelliJ.
-Load up the same project you were using for lab 1 and follow the instructions (from class/the webpage on Sept 6) for pulling the latest version of the in-class code using Git.
-Otherwise, you may start a new project by following the lab 1 directions and using the same URL: https://github.com/ncp38/cs142-s24-inclass
+Follow the instructions (from class/the webpage on January 12th) for pulling the latest version of the in-class code using Git.
+You'll create a project using the same link from last week: https://github.com/ncp38/cs142-s24-inclass

-(Note that this time, all the files will be in a src folder, which is what we'll set as the sources root.
-This will prevent us from having to change the sources root every time we pull in new programs.)

 2. In the left-hand panel, expand the `src` folder to see today's lab (in the `lab3` folder).
 Double-click on `TicTacToe` (not the `md`